Cuda-Chen/cuda-chen.github.io/_posts/2021-05-31-django-mysql-github-actions.md

 [![<your-CI-name>](https://github.com/Cuda-Chen/<your-project-name>/actions/workflows/django-ci.yml/badge.svg)](https://github.com/Cuda-Chen/<your-project-name>/actions/workflows/django-ci.yml)
 ```

-> You can see full example project in [here](https://github.com/Cuda-Chen/django-mysql-github-actions-demo).

 ## Conclusion
 In this post, I make an introduction how to apply CI/CD pipeline.
 I also introduce
 what is GitHub Actions and its characteristics.
 I then make a Django demo project
 using MySQL in order to show the processes running GitHub Actions, and leave
-some marks for avoiding common gotchaes.
+some marks for avoiding common gotchas.

 ## References
 [^1] https://www.jenkins.io/